top of page

 We do not recycle:

-Microwaves; printers; fridges; washing machines; dryers; dishwashers; stoves; ovens; TVs; lawnmowers; loose household or Lithium batteries (we can take the camera, laptop, mobile and other device batteries that come with the device); petrol, gas or other flammable-fueled machines.
+TVs; Microwaves; printers; fridges; washing machines; dryers; dishwashers; stoves; ovens; lawnmowers; loose household or Lithium batteries (we can take the camera, laptop, mobile and other device batteries that come with the device); petrol, gas or other flammable-fueled machine, DVDs, CD's, records.

 Their screens are 40% lead and require specialised recycling.
 Companies that are part of the government TV recycling scheme can take them.